17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 The frothy blue-and-white confection, with its tiled roof and lots of wrought iron curlicues, has housed every Puerto Rican governor since then.

-You see the gardens and can get a short peek inside when the government isn’t in session.
+The 30-minute tour includes the gardens and look inside the mansion when the government isn’t in session.

 4) Admire the cobblestone streets of Old San Juan